Pervez Musharraf: 1999 coup

 Military officials from Musharraf's Joint Staff Headquarters (JS HQ) met with regional corps commanders three times in late September in anticipation of a possible coup.
 To quieten rumours of a fallout between Musharraf and Sharif, Sharif officially certified Musharraf's remaining two years of his term on 30 September.

-Musharraf had left for a weekend trip to take part in Sri Lanka's Army's 50th-anniversary celebrations.
-When Pervez Musharraf was returning from an official visit to Colombo his flight was denied landing permissions to Karachi International Airport after orders were issued from the Prime Minister's office.
-Upon hearing the announcement of Nawaz Sharif, replacing Pervez Musharraf by Khwaja Ziauddin, the third replacement of the top military commander of the country in less than two years, local military commanders began to mobilise troops towards Islamabad from nearby Rawalpindi.
+Musharraf left for a weekend trip to take part in Sri Lanka's Army's 50th-anniversary celebrations.
+When Pervez Musharraf was returning from his visit to Colombo his flight was denied landing permissions at Karachi International Airport on orders from the Prime Minister's office.
+Upon hearing the announcement of Nawaz Sharif replacing Pervez Musharraf with Khwaja Ziauddin, the third replacement of the top military commander of the country in less than two years, local military commanders began to mobilise troops towards Islamabad from nearby Rawalpindi.
 The military placed Sharif under house arrest, but in a last-ditch effort Sharif privately ordered Karachi air traffic controllers to redirect Musharraf's flight to India.
 The plan failed after soldiers in Karachi surrounded the airport control tower.
 At 2:50 am on 13 October, Musharraf addressed the nation with a recorded message.

 Musharraf met with President Rafiq Tarar on 13 October to deliberate on legitimising the coup.
 On 15 October, Musharraf ended emerging hopes of a quick transition to democracy after he declared a state of emergency, suspended the Constitution and assumed power as Chief Executive.
 He also quickly purged the government of political enemies, notably Ziauddin and national airline chief Shahid Khaqan Abbassi.
 On 17 October, he gave his second national address and established a seven-member military-civilian council to govern the country.
 He named three retired military officers and a judge as provincial administrators on 21 October.
 Ultimately, Musharraf assumed executive powers but did not obtain the office of the Prime minister.
 The Prime minister's secretariat (official residence of Prime minister of Pakistan) was closed by the military police and its staff was fired by Musharraf immediately.

 There were no organised protests within the country to the coup, that was widely criticised by the international community.
 Consequently, Pakistan was suspended from the Commonwealth of Nations.
 Sharif was put under house arrest and later exiled to Saudi Arabia on his personal request and under a contract.